ABOUT & FAQs

 BRING FOOD - Visitors are welcome to bring a picnic to enjoy on the outdoor patio.
 We request that whatever is carried in is carried out.

-We do not have a full service restaurant, but do have grab-and-go items like Amish-made cheese, and crackers, as well as a variety of sizes of charcuterie boards, soup du jour, and a panini of the day.
+BUY FOOD - We serve a variety of sizes of charcuterie boards, as well as soup du jour, and a panini of the day.

-Tables and chairs on the patio may not be moved.
-We have ample seating for groups of 2, 4, and 6.
+SEATING - Tables and chairs on the patio may not be moved.
+We have ample seating for groups of 2, 4, and 6 without reservation.

 Absolutely no alcohol, other than what is manufactured by Red Heifer Winery, is permitted on the premises as per Maryland law.